alyelaswad/RV32IC-CPU/README.md

 - **Ismail Sabry** (ismailsabry@aucegypt.edu)

-### What Works?
+### What Works and how to use?
 All RV32I instructions are supported.
+In the memory you should enter the path of instructions as a hex file format (.hex).
+You could also add memory values if you like but you have to hard code it.
 ## Module Description
 ### Inputs
 - `ssdclk`: Clock signal.